Current members

 Past members

 Liane Ozoemelam.
-2022-2023.
-Current undergraduate at Stanford University
+Undergraduate researcher, 2022-2023.
+MS Computer Science expected 2026, Stanford University

 Harry Wang.
-2022.
-Current undergraduate at Duke University
+High-school researcher, 2022.
+BS expected 2027, Duke University

 Tasneem Sadok.
 2019.
-Current MD-PhD student at University of California, Los Angeles
+Current MD-PhD student at University of California - Los Angeles